chriscabang/javawookies/README.md

 If you do not encounter any issue(s), Congratulations!

 # Development and Release Dates
 **JavaWookies** started developing this *Time Tracking System* on *December 15, 2018*.
-The application, with an original release date of *January 26, 2019*, is now planned for a *February 2, 2019* beta release so we can improve its quality further.
+The application, with an original release date of *January 26, 2019*, is now planned for a *February 2, 2019* closed beta release so we can improve its quality further.

 # Notes/Updates
 - "Login.java" and the rest of the .java files can be found in "src" folder.